What if my arrival time is not during the 8 a.m. to 8 p.m. testing window on January 11?

 Will students who are not vaccinated room with students who are vaccinated?

-Since we won’t have that information until much later in the summer, vaccine status of students was not available when dorm placements were made.
+Since vaccination status of students was not available when dorm placements were made, it’s possible that an unvaccinated individual was paired with a vaccinated one.
 We encourage all students to share their vaccine status with their roommates in case a change needs to be made.
-Please contact the Student Life office for more information at firstname.lastname@example.org or call 620-327-8235.
+Please contact the Student Life office for more information at email@example.com or call 620-327-8235

 Am I required to have a roommate?